Below, you will find a collection of topics foundational for teaching and learning at UIS.

 UIS Course Evaluation System

 The UIS Course Evaluation System is available for a time period at the end of each term.
 The Provost's office will email faculty with specific information regarding the course evaluation period each term.
+Course evaluation results may be viewed online.

 Strategies for Increasing Course Evaluation Response Rates